MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Model

 \subsection{Learn from Memory}

+To consider all prototypes and learn consistent representations during meta-training, we first use a memory bank to store all prototypes of different labels from the support set.
+We design three basic operations in the memory bank: \textit{write, update,} and \textit{read}.

-We explore contrastive learning as an auxiliary meta-training objective to learn general-purpose semantic representations which can better transfer to target domain.
-Specifically, start from the first episode $e_1$ to the last episode $e_n$ in $E_{tr}$, we store the label embedding from the corresponding support set $C_i = (c_1, c_2, ... c_k)$ into external memory module $M$, where $k$ is the number of labels for current episode. $M$ increases as episode continues on.
+\textbf{Write. }Specifically, starting from the first episode $e_1$ to the last episode $e_n$ in $E_{tr}$, we store the label representations from the corresponding support set $C_i = (c_1, c_2, ... c_k)$ into external memory bank $M$ with the label name as key, where $k$ is the number of labels for the current episode. $M$ increases as the episode continue on.

 while $\Bar{k}$ represents average number of labels for all episodes, and $m$ is the number of episodes.
-For the $i$th episode, we first calculate the prototypical embedding of seen label clusters from memory.
-Theoretically, this step is unnecessary but we choose to do so to save computational resources\footnote{If we skip the calculation of prototype, then we can directly look through each seen labels.}.
+For the $i$th episode, we first calculate the prototypical embedding of seen-label clusters from memory.
+Theoretically, this step is unnecessary but we choose to do so to save computational resources\footnote{ We call the prototypical embedding of label clusters by centroid (i.e, prototype in historical episodes), and prototype as average label embedding in one episode.
+Here if we skip the calculation of centroid, then we can directly use these prototypes.}.

-We use $c_k^{\star}$ to represent the centroid of the $k$th cluster, and then we define a distance function following \cite{ding2021prototypical} as follows:
+We use $c_k^{\star}$ to represent the centroid of the $k$th cluster and we also store it in the memory bank, and then we define a distance function following \cite{ding2021prototypical} as follows:

-After that, we impose contrastive learning objective between new learned label embedding and these prototypes of clusters (shown in Figure 4).
+\textbf{Read. } For the coming labels and corresponding representations, there are two situations: (1) the label is new which means it never appears in the previous episodes, and (2) the label has already been stored in the memory bank.
+We extract all centroid representations from the memory bank and impose a contrastive learning constraint accordingly.

+For the new label, there are no positive pairs, and we increase the distances between its representation and all extracted representations.
+For the same label, we draw the same centroid representation but repel different centroids.

-This objective effectively serves as regularization to learn more consistent and transferable label representation as they evolve during meta-training \citep{ding2021prototypical, he2020momentum}.
-It is helpful to note that the parameters of models does not change at this stage, and we do not need to modify the architecture of traditional metric-based meta learning models.
+This objective effectively serves as regularization to learn more consistent and transferable label representation as they evolve during meta-training \cite{ding2021prototypical,he2020momentum}.
+We emphasize that the parameters of models do not change at this stage, and we do not need to modify the architecture of traditional metric-based meta-learning models.
 As such, the model can be easily trained together with other components in an end-to-end fashion.

+\textbf{Update. }At the last, we need to re-calculate the prototypical embeddings of seen-label clusters in the memory following Equation \ref{centroid}.
+In this way, the distribution shift across different episodes during meta-training will be alleviated and thus more general discriminative representations can be learned.
+Figure \ref{fig:learn} demonstrates the whole processing of \textit{learn-from-the-memory}.